-(1) A student on a programme of study where a practical professional placement is a required part of the course shall not act or behave in a manner which:

-- (a) jeopardises the welfare of the subject (whether patient, pupil or client) (i.e. professional misconduct); and/or - (b) contravenes the relevant professional code of conduct (i.e. professional misconduct); and/or - (c) is incompatible with behaviour required by the profession (i.e. professional unsuitability);

-and may at any time be temporarily excluded or permanently expelled from further study by the University if in breach of the above

-(2) Any allegations against a student of professional misconduct and/or professional unsuitability shall be made in writing to the Head of the School of Studies offering the professional programme of study concerned and shall be dealt with in accordance with procedures approved by the Senate.
+- (1) A student on a programme of study where a practical professional placement is a required part of the course shall not act or behave in a manner which: - (a) jeopardises the welfare of the subject (whether patient, pupil or client) (i.e. professional misconduct); and/or - (b) contravenes the relevant professional code of conduct (i.e. professional misconduct); and/or - (c) is incompatible with behaviour required by the profession (i.e. professional unsuitability); - and may at any time be temporarily excluded or permanently expelled from further study by the University if in breach of the above - (2) Allegations against a student of professional misconduct and/or professional unsuitability shall be made in writing to the Chair of the relevant Fitness to Practise Committee/Board (or the equivalent) in the School offering the professional programme of study concerned.
+A copy of the allegations must also be sent to the student's Head of School.